kdlrose/planck-layout/README.md

 ## pipe dreams

-- [ ] a MIDI layer that idk, can be transposed? or I just want it to start at C2 because I'm a cellist, sue me. and why don't the last four keys of the bottom row work
+- [ ] a MIDI layer that idk, can be transposed? or I just want it to start a fifth lower than default because I'm a cellist
 - [ ] I want to get rid of the arrows on the Qwerty base and just use my VIM layer, but I'm also at a loss for what can go down there instead.
 - [ ] moving the function keys to the top row of their own layer.
 I hardly use them anyway/haven't figured out how to enable them on my Linux laptop.
 - [ ] figuring out how mod combos work so I can get macOS-like special characters by Alt+Shift (I just need an em dash)